 Covid-19 variant from South Africa: What are the new Covid variant travel restrictions?

+Covid-19 variant from South Africa: What are the new travel restrictions and is the new Covid variant more deadly?

 Scientists are calling the latest Covid-19 variant the most heavily mutated so far.